Charles Darwin ended his first edition of “On the Origin of Species” with this sentence:

 Accurate prediction requires the construction of mental models of causality.
 The neocortex enables mammals to learn to imitate, imagine virtual worlds and explore alternative behaviors in this world.
 These cognitive capabilities give mammals a richer repertoire of survival skills.
 A mammal does not need to live an experience to learn from it.
 Rather, it can learn from a proxy of the experience.
 The ability learn by proxy without actually living an experience disassociates a living being from a harmful or even existential risk.
 Prior to the neocortex, learning was driven by evolution and thus required surviving from an experience.
 The seventeenth principle of modularity: Learning must be achievable separate from experience.

 Higher level cognitive behavior is a consequence of many environmental factors.
 In general, more intelligence species are those that live in social environments.
 Primates, elephants, whales, dolphins and seals are all social animals that have large brains.
 A social environment requires minds to simulate other minds to arrive at good predictions on how best to interact within a social group.
 Human intelligence derives from the need for social intelligence which also happens to be both competitive and cooperative intelligence.
 Survival is dependent on the individual understanding that the nature of the collective.
-The seventeenth principle of modularity: Social cognition becomes essential to survival.
+The eighteenth principle of modularity: Social cognition becomes essential to survival.

 In general, animate biological creatures require a cognitive notion of self that drives its purpose of self-preservation and replication (see: Von Neumann Self-Replicating Automata).
 This notion of self varies in sophistication, but it is most sophisticated in social animals where self-awareness emerges.
 That is, being able to simulate other selves leads to the ability to simulate oneself.
 Thus, one becomes self aware of one’s own cognition.
 This self awareness of one’s own cognition is otherwise known as consciousness.
 We’ve gone full circle, understanding of the collective now becomes understanding of the self.
 Understanding of self requires the recognition of identity.
 That is, the very first principle.
-The eighteenth principle of modularity: Mental models of self leads to consciousness.
+The nineteenth principle of modularity: Mental models of self leads to consciousness.

 What we begin to realize is that information modularity that exists in our universe becomes available to us in our own virtual worlds (i.e. mental models).
 Human cognition handles concepts and ideas in a modular way, connecting concepts of high utility and discarding useless concepts.
 Human cognition is in fact a mirror analog of the same process of evolution.
 Evolution concerns itself with real entities, while cognition concerns itself with virtual entities.
 Evolution requires the fluidity of a medium, while the mind requires fluidity of thought.
 Humans spend a considerable time as infants maintaining a level of neural plasticity required for advanced cognitive development.
 Other primates do not have this luxury.
 The mind continuously explores connections between concepts (i.e. Douglas Hoffstadter calls this analogy making) to create newer concepts of greater utility.
 All our cognition is based on the prior concepts that have been created in our minds.